 It is expensive here.
 Housing is on everyone's mind.

 Simply put, demand is greater than supply.
-The amount of affordable housing available here is lower than the demand.
+The amount of housing available here for working families is lower than the demand.
 The way to address this is to treat developers like partners with the knowledge that the District of Squamish gets the final say.

-I am an advocate for the creation of an organization similar to the Whistler Housing Authority.
-Such a group would advocate for employees and create cost-controlled housing to ensure the local workforce can afford to live and work in their community.
+We now have an organization similar to the Whistler Housing Authority.
+The group is advocating for employees and finding ways to create below-market and cost-conscious housing to ensure the local workforce can afford to live and work here.

 A quick look around Squamish tells the story of how valuable our environment is.

 It is one of our best assets.
 Maintaining it as a top asset is a priority.
 This is done by exercising smart planning and planning growth around maximum environmental preservation.
 Too many wetland areas around Squamish have been filled in.
 This has to stop.
-Future development I’m involved in approving will take place outside of flood zones.
+Future development I’m involved in approving will take place outside of flood zones and carefully considered in flood hazard areas.

 I will oppose developments that involve filling in any creeks to build new housing.